La Palma, California

-La Palma (luh-_-PAHL-muh; Spanish for "the palm") is a city in Orange County, California, United States.
+La Palma (luh-_-PAHL-muh; Spanish for "the palm") is a city in northern Orange County, California, United States.
 The population was 15,581 at the 2020 census, up from 15,568 at the 2010 census.

 History

 La Palma was incorporated on October 26, 1955.
 It was originally incorporated as Dairyland, and was one of three dairy cities in the region (the other two being Dairy Valley, now Cerritos, and Dairy City, now Cypress) but when the dairies moved east in 1965, the name of the community was changed to La Palma, after the region's Spanish heritage and its main thoroughfare, La Palma Avenue.

 Eternal Flame Veteran Memorial in La Palma.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.8 sqmi.
 1.78 sqmi of it is land and 0.02 sqmi of it (1.32%) is water.
 This makes it the smallest city in Orange County in terms of area.